 What is Neck Lift surgery?

 The areas of focus are typically from just below your chin to above your collarbones.
+A neck lift not only addresses wrinkles and sagging skin but also works to remove excess fat, resulting in a more defined and youthful neck and jawline.

 The Benefits of a Neck Lift